yuvraj108c/ComfyUI-Upscaler-Tensorrt/README.md

 - If you've tested another working tensorrt model, let me know to add it officially to this node

 ## 🚨 Updates
+### 30 April 2025
+- Merge https://github.com/yuvraj108c/ComfyUI-Upscaler-Tensorrt/pull/48 by @BiiirdPrograms to fix soft-lock by raising an error when input image dimensions unsupported
 ### 4 March 2025 (breaking)
 - Automatic tensorrt engines are built from the workflow itself, to simplify the process for non-technical people
 - Separate model loading and tensorrt processing into different nodes